imagej/imagej.github.io/pages/BigStitcher_Image_Splitting.md

 have to be resaved, as we just *wrap* the original dataset to produce a split version.

-{% capture includecontent %} While all functionality of BigStitcher is available for split datasets, computationally intensive steps such as phase correlation (Stitching) or interest point detection may take much longer in the virtually split images.
+{% include sidebox-right content='While all functionality of BigStitcher is available for split datasets, computationally intensive steps such as phase correlation (Stitching) or interest point detection may take much longer in the virtually split images.
 We therefore recommend to perform Stitching, Interest Point detection and/or MultiView reconstruction on the whole images first and then run a second round of ICP refinement with existing interest points after splitting (The interest points detected in the whole images are carried over to the split images).
-This way, you can **improve registration quality with minimal computational overhead.** {% endcapture %}
+This way, you can """improve registration quality with minimal computational overhead.""" ' %}

-{% include info-box content=includecontent %}

 ## Usage